 Anti-Collision Window Bird Stickers Decals

-You can also make your windows even safer by 1) Installing screen doors and windows when able and 2) Closing blinds at windows.
-These steps also help birds properly visualize that windows are a solid structure, according to the Audubon Society.
+- Closing window blinds.
+This help birds properly visualize that windows are a solid structure, according to the Audubon Society.

 3. Turn Lights off at Night – Especially in the Spring

-4. Put Up a Window Bird Feeder
+4. Install a Window Bird Feeder

 Finally, much like the window decals above, adding a window bird feeder gives birds an easy way to see that a window is a solid structure.
 As a bonus, you can draw in birds up close with another feeding station.
-You can’t beat the up-close views presented with a window bird feeder.
+You can’t beat the views presented with a window feeder.

 Wrapping Up